Search results for: 'Timeline'

 This case study is designed to be used at various levels.
-Versions of this case have been used at the, pre-experience MBA, the MBA, and the Executive MBA, and a blended Global MBA in the session dedicated to information security management.Academic Area:Information Systems & Technologies
+Versions of this case have been used at the, pre-experience MBA, the MBA, and the Executive MBA, and a blended Global MBA in the session dedicated to information security management.Academic Area:Digital Technologies & Data Science

 BBVA – The Web 2.0 Innovation (Re)-Evolution provides details of the bank’s Innovation and Transformation journey that began in 2007.
 This case focuses specifically on the Web 2.0 applications that BBVA developed during this period and the part they played in the company's strategy.